MBilalQureshi/html-css-project/README.md

     fix: Move code from first media query to the second one.
 8. On tablets video on home page has false width height as per tablet screens fix:Move code from first media query to the second one.
+9. The tabel overflows from bottom to to next content on small screens fix:Add margin on top